 What does acorn squash pair well with?

-A holiday showstopper: This roasted acorn squash is a beautiful dish that looks as good as it tastes!
-Try pairing it with my garlic butter turkey breasts for a holiday meal that will really wow your guests.
+A holiday showstopper: Try pairing it with my garlic butter turkey breasts for a holiday meal that will really wow your guests.

-Switch up the seasoning: Acorn squash is a very versatile ingredient, so you can have fun with this recipe and try all kinds of different seasonings, such as chili powder.
-Lean into the sweeter side by adding spices like nutmeg, cinnamon, and allspice, or try different combinations of fresh herbs.
+Switch up the seasoning: Acorn squash is a very versatile ingredient, so you can have fun with this recipe and try all kinds of different seasonings.
+Lean into the sweeter side by adding spices like nutmeg, cinnamon, and allspice, or try sprinkling a little bit of brown sugar on top.

 Make it cheesy: Add a sprinkle of freshly grated parmesan cheese on top of your roasted acorn squash before you serve.
 The rich, nutty flavor of the parmesan complements this recipe so well.